dynexcoin/DynexSDK/README.md

 # What is Neuromorphic Quantum Computing (in simple terms)?
 Neuromorphic quantum computing is a special type of computing that combines ideas from brain-like computing with quantum technology to solve problems.
 It works differently from regular quantum computing by using a network of connected components that can quickly react to changes, helping the system to swiftly find the best solutions.

-This setup mimics natural processes like those seen in the human brain and can also simulate aspects of quantum physics like tunneling but uses everyday electrical behavior instead.
-This means it can be simulated on current computers and built with usual electrical parts, making it potentially more practical for real-world problems.
+Dynex is applying a [digital twin](https://en.wikipedia.org/wiki/Digital_twin) of a physical neuromorphic quantum computing machine, which is operated on hundreds of thousands of GPUs in parallel, delivering unparalleled quantum computing performance at scale for real-world applications.

 This technology is exciting because it leads to computer systems that are faster and capable of handling complex tasks more efficiently than traditional computers.

 - [Technological background](https://dynex.co/learn/n-quantum-computing)